ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 - Database - stores the pages data
-- Model - structure the pages data
+- Model - structures the page data
 - URL - requests the page query
 - Route - translates the request for the page query
 - Controller - performs the page query